Alfred B. Greenwood: Confederate Congress

+Later career

 In 1873, Greenwood moved to Cassville, Missouri where he practiced law.
 He was elected as a judge and served in that role until he returned to Arkansas in June 1879.

 Personal life

 Greenwood married Sarah A. Hilburn (1819–1884) of Union, South Carolina in 1833.
 Together, they had 12 children.

 Death

 Greenwood died on October 4, 1889, in Bentonville.
 He was interred at Bentonville Cemetery.

 Legacy

 Both Greenwood, Arkansas, and Greenwood County, Kansas, are named after him.